yayesmilla/retro-calculator/README.md

-# RetroCalc browser extension
+# Retro Calculator browser extension
-RetroCalc is a Chrome browser extension that allows you to do simple arithmetic calculations on-the-fly
+Retro Calculator is a pop-up Chrome browser extension that allows you to do simple arithmetic functions on-the-fly

 ## Features
 - Do basic arithmetic functions like addition, subtraction, multiplication, and division whilst not leaving current tab or browser